Decolonize for Health & Data Justice

 Learning Hub

-IHEI is building futures desired by the love of our ancestors.
+nourished by the love of our ancestors.

-Through collective power building that stretches across community and public health institutions we seek to build greater self-determined and liberated futures that are safe and healthy for all relatives.
+Through collective power building that stretches across community and public health institutions, we seek to build greater self-determined and liberated futures that are safe and healthy for all relatives.

 IHEI’S Impact: